-The pricing and service levels for the service provided by Inland Cellular can be found at www.inlandcellular.com/internet-connection-plans and www.inlandcellular.com/data-plans.
-The service is provided over Inland Cellular’s wireless network which uses CDMA technology.
+The pricing and service levels for the service provided by Inland Cellular can be found here and here for shared plans.
+The service is provided over Inland Cellular’s mobile wireless network which uses LTE & CDMA technology.
 Typical access speeds range from:

-Speeds will vary depending on customer location, number of simultaneous users, signal strength, and other factors.
+Speeds will vary depending on customer location, the number of simultaneous users, signal strength, and other factors.

 Inland Cellular’s ability to deliver the speeds set forth above may be affected by significant use of specialized services such as Internet-based video services.
 This is a growing area and its effect on Inland Cellular’s ability to provide service at the speeds listed above are unknown at this time.